 Close[t] Demonstrations

-Semmelweisklinik: Centre for Arts and Culture Vienna, Austria
+Semmelweisklinik: Centre for Arts and Culture, Hockegasse 37/4 1180 Vienna

 An interdisciplinary exhibition presenting artists who imagine a new visual politics of queer representation and explore the connection between desires, ways of living and societal change in visible and/or invisible ways.

-The exhibition comprises artists from around the world showcasing work that addresses the relationship between the political and the visual, and explore visual aspects of today’s queer lives, struggles and imaginations.
-The artworks attempt to unearth the power dynamics, pleasures, and desires involved in queer in_visibilty, and the diverse ways queer in_visibilities manifest within (post)colonial, authoritatarian, neoliberal, capitalist regimes.
-The exhibition will include time-based media as well as paintings, illustrations, and sculptures, all of which will be in conversation with each other addressing the topic through different techniques and methodologies.
-The artworks presented will be by invited artists as well as artists selected through an open call.
-Part of the exhibition will be the outcome of the three-year-long research produced by the “Magic Closet and the Dream Machine” which explores conceptualisations of queerness within the former soviet space and will showcase alternative ways of sharing research data in emotive and creative ways.
+The exhibition comprises the work of artists from around the world showcasing work that addresses the relationship between the political and the visual, and explores visual aspects of today’s queer lives, struggles and imaginations.
+The artworks attempt to unearth the power dynamics, pleasures, and desires involved in queer in_visibilty, and the diverse ways queer in_visibilities manifest within (post)colonial, authoritarian, neoliberal, capitalist regimes.

 Team